 At Henrico Doctors’ Hospital in Richmond, Virginia, intensive care, also sometimes referred to as ICU or critical care, is a hospital unit that provides continuous 24/7 monitoring of patients who are critically ill with life-threatening injury or diseases.
 Recognized nationally for our award-winning critical care programs, Henrico Doctors’ Hospital is proud to be named a Healthgrades Five-Star Recipient for treatment of the following:

 - Respiratory Failure

 - Carotid Surgery

-Specially trained staff members in the Intensive Care Unit (ICU) include doctors (sometimes called Intensivists), nurses, respiratory therapists, clinical nurse specialists, pharmacists, physical therapists, nurse practitioners, physician assistants, dietitians, social workers, and chaplains.
+Specially trained staff members in the ICU include doctors (sometimes called intensivists), nurses, respiratory therapists, clinical nurse specialists, pharmacists, physical therapists, nurse practitioners, physician assistants, dietitians, social workers and chaplains.

-In the ICU, patients are often connected to a host of equipment, and receive constant, personal attention.
-Some of the machines that can be involved in ICU patient care include advanced heart monitors, ventilators for breathing assistance, feeding tubes, and catheters.
+In the ICU, patients receive constant, personal attention and are often connected to a host of equipment.
+Some of the machines that can be involved in ICU patient care include advanced heart monitors, ventilators for breathing assistance, feeding tubes and catheters.
 Because of the high degree of intervention associated with these devices, infections can become more common.

 Visiting hours for family members and guests are between 11:00am - 1:00pm and 4:00pm - 8:30pm.

 We have provided a map of department locations to help you find your way around our facility.